Skip to content

 Interviews tend to cause a bout of nervousness in even the most calm, cool, and collected developers.
-No matter how much knowledge you have tucked away, interviews require verbalizing your expertise in a way that can leave you scrambling for the right words.
+Knowing your stuff is key to crushing your next interview, but no matter how much knowledge you have tucked away, interviews require verbalizing your expertise in a way that can leave you scrambling for the right words.

-Whether you’re an Agile expert or newer to the philosophy, you can use our list of Agile interview questions to help you prepare for your upcoming interview.
-This list can also help engineering managers hire better teams and make the most out of a small window of time to vet candidates.
+Whether you’re an Agile expert or newer to the philosophy, let this post be your cheat sheet to nailing those tricky Agile interview questions to help you prepare for your upcoming interview.
+Our list can also help engineering managers hire better teams and make the most out of a small window of time to vet candidates.

-The following questions cover core tenets of the methodology to help you gauge a candidate’s basic understanding of Agile.
+The following questions cover core tenets of the Agile methodology to help you showcase your experience and thought processes, or for managers to gauge a candidate’s basic understanding of Agile.

 1. What is Agile?